 Trouble eating and speaking

 Eating and talking do take some practice with new dentures.
-At first, you may find you have a speech impediment like a lisp, or you may feel like you have too much saliva in your mouth (or not enough), which makes it harder to speak properly.
+At first, you may find you have a speech impediment like a lisp, or you may feel like you have too much saliva in your mouth (or not enough), which makes it harder to speak correctly.

 If you have a palateless denture, however, this is not a common problem.
 We will mention those in the next section.